 On the evening of June 6, Kennedy’s body was brought to St. Patrick’s Cathedral in New York City, and the next day a line of mourners 25 blocks long waited to pass by his coffin.
 On Saturday morning, June 8, thousands attended a funeral Mass at St. Patrick’s.
 The diverse collection of mourners listened to Leonard Bernstein conduct a Mahler symphony and Andy Williams sing Kennedy’s favorite anthem, “The Battle Hymn of the Republic.”
 Edward M. Kennedy, Robert’s younger brother and a U.S. senator from Massachusetts, delivered a eulogy:

 “My brother need not be idolized or enlarged in death beyond what he was in life.
 [He should] be remembered simply as a good and decent man, who saw wrong and tried to right it, saw suffering and tried to heal it, saw war and tried to stop it.
 Those of us who loved him, and who take him to his rest today, pray that what he was to us, and what he wished for others, will someday come to pass for all the world.
 As he said many times, in many parts of this nation, to those he touched and who sought to touch him: “Some men see things as they are and say, ‘Why?’
 I dream of things that never were and say, ‘Why not?'”

 On Saturday afternoon, Kennedy’s coffin was taken by funeral train from New York to Washington.
 Hundreds of thousands of mourners, perhaps more than a million, lined the tracks.
 In New Jersey, two bystanders who jumped the tracks were killed by a train passing in the other direction.
 The funeral train arrived at Washington’s Union Station shortly after 9 p.m.
-A motorcade then took Robert F. Kennedy’s body to Arlington National Cemetery for the only night-time burial in the cemetery’s history.
+A motorcade then took Robert F. Kennedy’s body to Arlington National Cemetery for a night-time burial.